CTMQ

 img_0314

-Then you curse the dang beavers, wonder who the sucker will be who ultimately gets dunked and then just walk back to your car, pleased that you’ve ticked off another Simsbury Land Trust property.
+Then you curse the dang beavers, wonder who the sucker will be who ultimately gets dunked and then just walk back to your car, pleased that you’ve checked off another Simsbury Land Trust property.

 Simsbury Land Trust